Type the code from the image

 Off-site (quality and quantity of inbound links)

-Lastly, as with everything, your search engine optimization will need to be tracked and monitored to ensure it stays in good shape.
+Lastly, your search engine optimization will need to be tracked and monitored to ensure it stays in good shape.
 Keep up with competitors and their strategies, monitor your organic search traffic and overall ranking, and continue tracking conversions.

 There are lots of fantastic tools that will help you with your SEO strategy.
 Some of our favourites include SEM Rush and Moz.
 Google AdWords and Google AdWords Keyword Planner offer excellent support when it comes to paid advertising.